 Lexin Zhou

-I am a research assistant at Microsoft, advised by Dr. Xing Xie and Prof. Jose Hernandez-Orallo, and an incoming PhD candidate at Princeton University, to be advised by Prof. Peter Henderson at the POLARIS Lab.
-I did my master’s in CS at the University of Cambridge, supervised by Prof. Andreas Vlachos.
-Prior to that, I did my BSc in Data Science at the Universitat Politècnica de València, where I got into research by working with Prof. Jose Hernandez-Orallo.
+Hi!
+I am a 1st-year CS PhD candidate at Princeton University, advised Prof. Peter Henderson at the POLARIS Lab.
+Before joining Princeton, I was a StarBridge Scholar at Microsoft Research for a year, working with Dr. Xing Xie.
+I did my master’s in CS at the University of Cambridge, funded by Open Philanthropy and supervised by Prof. Andreas Vlachos, and my BSc in Data Science at the Universitat Politècnica de València, where I got into research by working with Prof. Jose Hernandez-Orallo.

 news